Already losing sight of a New Year’s resolution? Try this technique

 “January’s a crazy month for me.
 Everyone makes their resolutions to get fit, so it’s a busy time,” he says.
 “The thing is, it all dies down by early March.”

 If anything, resolutions have been proven year after year to not work.
-One of the reasons this happens, according to Lifehack.org contributor Steve Errey, is that too often, “resolutions are decided upon by looking at other people’s expectations or by reading a magazine that tells you how to ‘get fit by summer’.”
+One of the reasons this happens, according to Lifehack.org contributor Steve Errey, is that too often, “resolutions are decided upon by looking at other people’s expectations or by reading a magazine that tells you how to ‘get fit by summer.'”

 Stop smoking?
 Start exercising?
 Eat healthily?
 More work/life balance?
 These all sound good on the surface, Errey explains, but says “typically a resolution is based on what you think you should be doing, rather than what you really want to be doing.”